anoma/nspec/docs/system_architecture/identity/identity.juvix.md

 An external identity includes only public information.
 An external identity can verify signatures produced by an internal identity, and encrypt messages the internal identity can then decrypt.
-Formally, an external identity has 2 parts: a Verifier and an Encryptor.
-Each is _hashable_: any [structure](https://www.cs.cornell.edu/riccardo/prog-smlnj/notes-011001.pdf#page=59) specifying Verifier and Encryptor types must also specify a hash function, so that external identities can be specified by hash.
+Formally, an external identity has 2 parts: a verifier and an Encryptor.
+Each is _hashable_: any [structure](https://www.cs.cornell.edu/riccardo/prog-smlnj/notes-011001.pdf#page=59) specifying verifier and Encryptor types must also specify a hash function, so that external identities can be specified by hash.

-#### Verifier Juvix Type
+#### verifier Juvix Type

-A signature describing a type `verifier` that can cryptographically `verify` that a `commitment` (or cryptographic signature) corresponds to a given message (a `signable`), and was signed by the `signer` corresponding to this `verifier`.
+A signature describing a type `VerifierType` that can cryptographically `verify` that a `Commitment` (or cryptographic signature) corresponds to a given message (a `Signable`), and was signed by the `signer` corresponding to this `VerifierType`.
-A `verifier` can be hashed (producing a unique identifier), so a structure with signature `VERIFIER` must specify a `VerifierHash` structure defining a suitable `hash` function.
+A `VerifierType` can be hashed (producing a unique identifier), so a structure with signature `Verifier` must specify a `VerifierHash` structure defining a suitable `hash` function.
 Implementations should ultimately include, for example [BLS](https://en.wikipedia.org/wiki/BLS_digital_signature)